HariharPenubadi/Static_amazon_clone/README.md

-Project on static amazon web page
+Project on static amazon web page,
 Made by using HTML and CSS.